zuluplatform/gincoin-core/doc/init.md

 4e) Mac OS X

-Copy org.dash.gincoind.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.dash.gincoind.plist`.
+Copy org.gincoin.gincoind.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.gincoin.gincoind.plist`.

 This Launch Agent will cause gincoind to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run gincoind as the current user.
-You will need to modify org.dash.gincoind.plist if you intend to use it as a Launch Daemon with a dedicated dashcore user.
+You will need to modify org.gincoin.gincoind.plist if you intend to use it as a Launch Daemon with a dedicated gincoincore user.

 5. Auto-respawn
 -----------------------------------